yenyin262/Instanews-App/README.md

 1. Using SASS syntax
 1. Acknowledging that Gulp provides an efficient platform in repetitive tasks ie. refreshes browser when file is saved & bundling and minifying libraries and stylesheets
-1. Change CSS elements using Jquery
+1. Changing CSS properties on elements using Jquery

 # Screenshots of Responsive Instanews